souha-mseibi/Tracking_DepthAI/README.md

 # Tracking_DepthAI

-This project is an Object Tracking ( the actual model that am using is yolo trained to detect fingers ) using depthAI and DeepSort , for feature extraction , mobilnet is used.
+This project utilizes depthAI and DeepSort for Object Tracking, with the specific model being YOLO trained to detect fingers.
+Feature extraction is achieved using MobileNet.
+Although the project functions properly after removing the VideoEncoder node implemented to enhance the FPS through stretch inference, the current FPS remains unsatisfactory.

 The pipeline structure :